james-jackson-TX/Cyclistic-Case-Study/README.md

 ```
 These visuals illustrate the difference at 20 mins compared to all rides longer than 20 minutes.
 ![This is an image](https://i.imgur.com/aloNjZS.png)

+## 3.5 Compare rides by Month and Season - Member vs. Casual

 Now let's look at rides by a few different break downs
 Let's start with rides by month.
 When we look at this information by season shortly you will see even more dramatic results, but here you can easily see that unsurprisingly the winter month (Dec-Feb) have the lowest usage, and the summer months (Jun-Aug) have the highest usage by both members and casual riders.